 Morning two: No coffee.
 Never turned on the delayed start.

-Night Three: My husbands if we still had the coffee pot manual.
+Night Three: My husband asked if we still had the coffee pot manual.
 I acknowledged that yes, we probably did.
 I assumed he was asking because we were doing dishes and he wanted to clean the coffee maker.
 I assured him that we did, and I would work on getting that taken care of.
 He said, “No, I thought it might help in setting the timer.”

 I have learned to appreciate his sarcasm